 Our students are living their lives online.
 They can share everything and anything with the world with just a tap of a button.
 It seems like every day we are hearing about the latest popular app among teens and kids.
 And with it comes a new way to connect.

 It’s nearly impossible to keep up.
 With technology changing constantly it can be difficult to know where to begin teaching digital citizenship.

 Fortunately for us, there are many apps, tools, and resources available to educators to help our students navigate the digital world safely.
 But where do we find them?

-In a recent #Ditchbook chat, fellow educators shared 30 incredible resources to get you started teaching digital citizenship and take it farther than just a one-off lesson or unit.
+In a recent #Ditchbook chat, fellow educators shared over 15 incredible resources to get you started teaching digital citizenship and take it farther than just a one-off lesson or unit.

 Having trouble?
 Still unclear on how a Twitter chat works?
 Feel free to tweet to these #DitchBook ambassadors and they’ll help — Karly Moura @karlymoura, Sean Fahey @seanjfahey, Sandy Otto @sandyrotto, Rachel Marker @rachelmarker, Evan Mosier @emosier3, Mandi Tolen @TTmomTT, Craig Klement @craigklement, Tara Martin @taramartinedu, Krista Harmsworth @zonie71, Anne Kamper @annekamper, Rayna Freedman @rlfreedm, Lance McClard @drmcclard, Stephanie DeMichele @sdemichele or David Platt @herrplatt!